mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 ### Building docs:

-To automatically generate docs for your project, install the additional requirements with:

-    pip install -e .'[dev]'
+Documentation is built using sphinx.
+It will automatically document all functions based on docstrings.

-then, navigate to the `docs` folder and build the documentation:
+To automatically generate docs for your project, navigate to the `docs` folder and build the documentation:

     cd docs
     make html